OnlyImmutable/OnlyImmutable/README.md

 # **About**
-Jake is a versatile and driven fullstack engineer & entrepreneur with 9 years of industry experience.

-Jake excels at communication with internal and external stakeholders, building enterprise capable solutions, building and working in teams and solving complex tasks and problems.
-In addition, Jake has a passion for and excels with projects oriented around...
+Jake is a versatile and driven full-stack engineer and entrepreneur with 10 years of experience delivering innovative solutions across a range of industries.
+He is skilled at communicating effectively with internal and external stakeholders, building enterprise-capable solutions, and solving complex technical problems.

-- Web3
-- Artificial intelligence
-- Cloud technology and infrastructure
-- Data and security
-- Gaming

-Jake is currently working on <a href="https://www.immutable3.com/" target="_blank" style="color: #672FED">Immutable3</a>, a UK based Web 3.0 & AI company founded in 2022 developing an all in one platform for photographers, videographers, and studios to shape the future of visual storytelling.
-Showcase work, attract clients, and seamlessly manage the end-to-end process.
+With a passion for cutting-edge technology, Jake excels at driving innovation and delivering exceptional results.
+He has a particular interest in projects related to Web3, artificial intelligence, cloud technology and infrastructure, data, security, and gaming.

+Currently, Jake is working on @MedicatorAI, a UK-based AI  company founded in 2022.
+At MedicatorAI, Jake is leading the business forward with the development of an advanced AI-driven app effortlessly links users with affordable medical professionals worldwide, simplifying international healthcare seeking.

+With expertise in cutting-edge technologies, his entrepreneurial spirit, and his ability to deliver exceptional results, Jake is a valuable asset to any team looking to drive innovation and achieve their business goals.

 # **Social media**

 <p align="left">
-  <a href="https://www.linkedin.com/in/onlyimmutable/" target="_blank" style="color: #672FED">Linkedin</a>
+  <a href="https://www.linkedin.com/in/onlyimmutable/" target="_blank" style="color: #2C2CAE">Linkedin</a>
   ·
-  <a href="https://www.twitter.com/onlyimmutable/" target="_blank" style="color: #672FED">Twitter</a>
+  <a href="https://www.twitter.com/onlyimmutable/" target="_blank" style="color: #2C2CAE">Twitter</a>
   ·
-  <a href="https://www.immutable3.com/" target="_blank" style="color: #672FED">Immutable3</a>
+  <a href="https://www.medicator.ai/" target="_blank" style="color: #2C2CAE">MedicatorAI</a>
 </p>